Pointwise decay for the wave equation on nonstationary spacetimes: Introduction

 \end{definition}

-The weak local energy decay estimate restricts the metric's behaviour within compact regions in such a way that only the long-range behaviour of the metric is of concern.

-Weak local energy decay is known to hold in the Schwarzschild space-time and the Kerr space-time with small angular momenta $|a| \ll M$; more can be found in Subsection \ref{ss:Local energy decay estimates}.
+Let $\chi(x)$ be a compactly supported and smooth function equalling 1 in a neighbourhood of the trapped set.
+We define a weaker version each of the $LE^1$ norm that excises the trapped set region when evaluating $\de \phi$ in $LE$ norm.
+We also define the attendant dual weak norm.

-We assume that \eqref{eq:problem} satisfies the following bounds: \begin{definition}[Stationary LED] We say that the evolution \eqref{eq:problem} satisfies stationary local energy decay estimates if for any interval $[T_1,T_2]$ and any integer $k\ge0$, we have
+We assume that \eqref{eq:problem} satisfies the following weak version of local energy decay \cref{definition:weak}, as expressed by the following bounds: \begin{definition}[Weak local energy decay] We say \eqref{eq:problem} satisfies the weak local energy decay estimate if for any real $T_0\ge0$ and any integer $k\ge0$

 \end{definition}